cengiz-pz/godot-android-admob-plugin/README.md

 - if needed, [create consent form(s)](https://support.google.com/admob/answer/10113207?hl=en) for your app via the AdMob console

 ## ![](admob/addon_template/icon.png?raw=true) Installation
+_Before installing this plugin, make sure to uninstall any previous versions of the same plugin._

+_If installing both Android and iOS versions of the plugin in the same project, then make sure that both versions use the same addon interface version._

 There are 2 ways to install the `Admob` plugin into your project:
 - Through the Godot Editor's AssetLib
 - Manually by downloading archives from Github